davidvrba/From-Simple-Transformations-to-Highly-Efficient-Jobs/README.md

 The course is offered in Python language and Scala version is being prepared.
 The Python version is taught in Jupyter notebook environment, while Scala version in Apache Zeppelin.
 See the installation notes for the complete stack used througout the course.

-For more information about the training you can see it's [website](http://www.datascript.cz/en/courses/open-source/apache-spark-from-simple-transformations-to-highly-efficient-jobs/) or you can contact directly the lecturer via [LinkedIn](http://www.linkedin.com/in/vrba-david).
+For more information about the training you can contact directly the lecturer via [LinkedIn](http://www.linkedin.com/in/vrba-david).

 Data for the training are downloaded from the [Stack Exchange database](https://archive.org/details/stackexchange).